Deeplite/neutrino/docs/samples.rst

 Running on a single GPU
 -----------------------

-You can use different datasets (such as imagenet, CIFAR100, VWW, subset of imagenet, MNIST) and models (such as vgg, resnet mobilenet, etc.) from Neutrino zoo.
+You can use different datasets (such as ImageNet, CIFAR100, Visual Wake Words (VWW), subset of ImageNet, MNIST) and models (such as vgg, resnet mobilenet, etc.) from Neutrino zoo.
 Please see :ref:`nt_zoo` to see the list of pre-trained models and datasets.
 It is recommended to first run the sample on CIFAR100 with the default values to make sure the engine works on your servers.